56eo/56eo.github.io/projects/madrid_central.md

 <br/>

 #### Workflow
-* Download vector layer (neightborhoods, buildings)
+* Download vector layer (neighborhoods, buildings)
-* Download sahpefile of “zona restringida de trafico”
+* Download shapefile of “zona restringida de trafico”
 * GEE- extract NO2 and others
 * Vectorizing all the tiffs
 * Comparing output with ground data